What is Kindle Vella? And Should You Join as an Author?

 The number of tokens required to unlock an episode will depend on its length, and authors are remunerated for their stories based on the number of tokens spent by readers to unlock them.
 Faves are only available to paying readers — who can fave a maximum of one story every week — and are used by Kindle Vella to curate and feature the most beloved stories on their app.

-❗️Note that Kindle Vella is open for English-language submissions from US authors only since mid April 2021, and is expected to launch to US-only readers in the summer, though there’s no doubt that more countries will rapidly follow.
+❗️Note that Kindle Vella is open for English-language submissions from US authors only since mid April 2021, and launched to US-only readers in the summer, though there’s no doubt that more countries will rapidly follow.

 How does Kindle Vella work for authors?